clemmy/clemmy/README.md

 📫 All my social links are on https://clementhoang.net.
 Send me a DM!

-😄 Pronouns: He/Him
+😄 He/Him

-⚡ Fun fact: I brought a fresh durian into my office kitchen and turned it into durian yogurt with my intern.
+⚡ I brought a fresh durian into my office kitchen and turned it into durian yogurt with my intern.
 My floor thought there was a gas leak.

 <!--
 **clemmy/clemmy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.